Guidance

 You can use your Customs Declaration Service software to submit amendments to import declarations.

-• a claim to quota is being made, meaning the tax calculation at the end of the dwell time is provisional
+• a claim to quota is being made — the tax calculation remains provisional until the dwell time ends

-• your account does not have enough balance to cover the customs debt (an alert will be issued to resolve this)
+• your cash account balance does not cover the customs debt — you’ll get an alert to resolve this

-If you cannot amend your declaration, you can cancel and resubmit it if the declaration has not been cleared.
+If you cannot amend your declaration, you can cancel and resubmit it.
+This applies only if the declaration has not yet cleared.

-If you submit an amendment to an existing declaration, and you get an error message, you can either submit a:
+If you submit an amendment to an existing declaration, and you get an error message, you can either submit:

 The declaration will be paused until the error is corrected.